rickbairstow/Ocelot/docs/pull_request_template.md

 ## Changes

 <!--
-Please provide a detail list of changes, this section should be understandable enough that someonen could use it to recreate this PR manually.
+Please provide a detail list of changes, this section should be understandable enough that someone could use it to recreate this PR manually.
 - Change 1
 - Change 2
 - Change 3